allanscullion/PowerShellAD/README.md

 Individual files in the source folder are left untouched

 Requires 7-Zip to be installed in the default path "C:\Program Files\7-Zip\7z.exe"

+### GetWindowsXPList

+Creates a CSV file containing the name of all Windows XP machines in AD The CSV file format is as follows:

+    Name
+    WS1
+    WS2

+PARAMETER file

+    Name of the CSV output file (required)

+EXAMPLE

+    .\GetWindowsXPList.ps1 -file Test.csv

+### GetRebootTime

+Get last reboot for a list of servers defined in a CSV file The CSV file format is as follows:

+    Name
+    MyServer1
+    MyServer2

+PARAMETER file

+    Name of the CSV file specifying the servers (required)

+EXAMPLE

+    .\GetRebootTime.ps1 -file Test.csv

 [psad]:http://blogs.msdn.com/b/rkramesh/archive/2012/01/17/how-to-add-active-directory-module-in-powershell-in-windows-7.aspx